njericha/SedimentSourceAnalysis.jl/docs/src/index.md

 `randomtensor`: Factorizes a random 50x50x50 tensor.
 See how the factorization performs in theory when a perfect factorization exists.

 ## Submodules
 The main submodule is SedimentTools.
-SedimentSourceAnalysis also builds off of MatrixTensorFactor.jl.
+SedimentSourceAnalysis also builds off of BlockTensorDecomposition.jl.

-### MatrixTensorFactor
+### BlockTensorDecomposition
 Defines the main factorization function and related mathematical functions.
 See the full documentation here [Matrix Tensor Factorization](@ref).

 ### SedimentTools